Everything we wished we'd had when we started.

 Who it’s for:

 If your child struggles with self-doubt, social confidence, or embracing their unique way of being, this workbook is for you.
-Designed for parents who want to nurture self-esteem, celebrate neurodivergent strengths, and equip their child with tools to thrive.
-If you’ve ever wished your child could see themselves the way you see them, brilliant, worthy, and enough.
-These activities will help them build unshakable confidence.
+Designed for parents who want to nurture self-esteem, celebrate neurodivergent strengths, and give their child real tools to lean on.
+These activities will help them build a stronger, more grounded sense of who they are.

 What’s included:

-Strength-spotting activities to help your child recognize and name what makes them uniquely awesome
+Strength-spotting activities activities to help your child recognize and name what makes them uniquely themselves

-Social confidence builders role-play scenarios for tricky interactions
+Social confidence builders builders including role-play scenarios for tricky interactions

-Calm-down tools designed specifically for neurodivergent sensory needs
+Calm-down tools designed with neurodivergent sensory needs in mind

 Printable “I AM” affirmation cards to celebrate your child’s identity every single day